bixb922/crank-organ/doc-software/README.md

 * Initial page can now be set by configuration
 * Corrected errors in detailed hardware and software documentation, schematics and images
 * Added button on the MIDI configuration page to test the solenoid when installing the wiring.
-* Detection of polyphony to limit battery consumption
+* Detection of polyphony to limit battery consumption.
+Will flash onboard RGB red briefly when limit acts.
-* Cream background color for changed fields in forms
-* Check maximum number of solenoids on to limit current consumption of battery.
-* German and spanish translation of many pages
+* German and spanish translation of many pages.
+Basic installation is english, can change to other language easily by installing language .py file.